 The general purpose of our current equity-based plans is to promote the achievement of our longrange strategic goals and enhance shareholder value.
 To provide an additional performance incentive for our executive officers and other key management personnel, our executive compensation package includes annual grants of stock options.
+Beginning in 2014, the first full calendar year after our May 2013 recapitalization pursuant to which we established two classes of common stock (class A common stock and class B common stock), we granted options to purchase both class A common stock and class B common stock.
 We also award restricted stock grants to newly hired or promoted executive officers during their first year of participation in our equity incentive program to provide greater alignment between the officers' interests and those of our shareholders, and to assist in retention.
-Options to purchase shares of common stock are typically granted with a per-share exercise price of 100% of the fair market value of a share of our common stock on the date of grant.
+Options to purchase shares of common stock are typically granted with a per-share exercise price of 100% of the fair market value of a share of the class of common stock subject to the option on the date of grant.
 The value of the option will be dependent on the future market value of the common stock, which we believe helps to align the economic interests of our key management personnel with the interests of our shareholders.
 To encourage our key management personnel to continue in employment with us, when we grant restricted stock under the 2006 Equity Incentive Plan to executive officers, we generally impose a 5-year restriction period on the grant.

-In determining equity incentive awards for 2013, the Compensation Committee considered the comparative company data and Buck Consultant's recommendations resulting from the 2011 compensation review, and concluded that our practice of setting annual target equity awards for our executive officers at 50% of their respective then-current base salaries continues to provide competitive compensation consistent with our goals for equity awards.
-The Compensation Committee generally grants options to purchase shares of our common stock effective on a date in the first week of January.
-Accordingly, effective January 7, 2013, the Compensation Committee granted options to each of our named executive officers approximately equal in value to 50% of their respective then-current base salaries.
-To determine the number of options equal to 50% of an executive officer's base salary, the Compensation Committee divided the annual target equity award amount by the closing price per share of our common stock on the date of grant, and multiplied the resulting quotient by three.
+In determining equity incentive awards for 2014, the Compensation Committee considered the comparative company data and Buck Consultant's recommendations resulting from the 2011 compensation review, and concluded that our practice of setting annual target equity awards for our executive officers at 50% of their respective then-current base salaries continues to provide competitive compensation consistent with our goals for equity awards.
+The Compensation Committee generally grants stock options effective on a date in the first week of January.
+Accordingly, effective January 7, 2014, the Compensation Committee granted options to each of our named executive officers.
+To determine the number and class of options equal to 50% of an executive officer's base salary, the Compensation Committee allocated the target equity award amount between class A options and class B options using a six-to-one ratio and divided the applicable portion of the annual target equity award amount by the closing price per share of the applicable class of stock on the day prior to the date of grant.
+In contrast to prior years, in 2014 the Compensation Committee did not multiply the resulting quotient by three to determine the number of options granted.
 The number of options granted to our named executive officers is shown in the Grants of Plan-Based Awards Table.